Doctor of Acupuncture and Chinese Medicine Completion Program (DACMCP)

 For all face-to-face course offerings, ACTCM is implementing engineering and procedural infection control consistent with Coronavirus (COVID-19) Health Directives issued by the San Francisco Department of Public Health.

-Application Deadline Information for Spring 2021:
+Application Deadline Information for Fall 2021:

 The Doctorate in Acupuncture and Chinese Medicine Completion Program (DACMCP) allows graduates of Master degree programs to obtain their doctoral degree from home.
 The 100% online program can be completed in two semesters.
 The completion program consists of course work in doctoral-level research and collaborative communications with the addition of advanced Chinese medicine-specific content.
 Students will engage in academic research and writing with the intent to gain skills suitable for publication and professional presentation as Doctors of Acupuncture and Chinese Medicine